EliavSh/avengers-airship-temperature-detection/README.md

 This project deals with a classification problem of three classes. <br>
 In order to solve the problem we implemented an API for all keras pre-trained models.

-## Example - Pre-Trained MobileNet with Fine-Tune of a Single FC Layer
+## Example: Pre-Trained MobileNet with Fine-Tune of a Single FC Layer
 We use 4-fold Cross-Validation technique for evaluation, as shown below.

 * Classical MobileNet results: